viktor-nikolov/viktorn-files-for-articles/AD7476_breakout_board/sample_project/README.md

 second ADC is disabled
 ```

 When you press the button BTN0 on Zybo Z7, data samples are read from the ADC and sent to the PC, which displays data in the chart.
-See a sample output of [AD7476_visualiser.py](https://github.com/viktor-nikolov/viktorn-files-for-articles/blob/main/AD7476_breakout_board/sample_project/AD7476_visualiser.py) shown below.
+See a sample output of the [AD7476_visualiser.py](https://github.com/viktor-nikolov/viktorn-files-for-articles/blob/main/AD7476_breakout_board/sample_project/AD7476_visualiser.py) shown below.
 Please note that on my Windows PC, when running the script for the command line, I need to close the chart window before I can process the next set of data coming from Zybo Z7.

 Pressing button BTN1 activates or deactivates the second ADC on Pmod AD1 (analog input A1).